Sevson/2420-Assignment-2/README.md

 # 2420-Assignment-2 Shell Scripting

-This repository contains two projects designed to simplify system setup and user management tasks.
+This repository contains two projects designed to simplify system setup and user management tasks.\

+## Prerequisites

+Please ensure the following requirements are met:

+- **Operating System**: Arch Linux with Bash
+- **Permissions**: Root access or `sudo` privileges to execute the scripts

 ## Projects Overview